Liverpool F.C. Women: Stadium

-From the 2024–25 season, Liverpool will play the majority of their home matches at the Totally Wicked Stadium, the home of Super League side St Helens RFC.
+From the 2024–25 season onwards, Liverpool played the majority of their home matches at the Totally Wicked Stadium, the home of Super League side St Helens RFC.
 The stadium has a capacity of 18,000 including standing sections.
 A number of matches will be played at Anfield making it the semi-permanent home of the women's first team.
 On 3 May 2024 it was announced by the club, that they had signed a ten-year lease with St Helens RFC to host Women's Super League, Women's FA Cup and FA Women's League Cup matches, alongside Men's Youth team and academy matches.
 Liverpool would have sole exclusivity of the stadium from September to February each season.
 A number of upgrades to the stadium are to take place including the installation of a Premier League standard pitch, a bespoke dressing room and recovery area for the Women's first team and cosmetic upgrades to the stadium to accommodate LFC branding.

 From 2018 to 2024, Liverpool played their home games at Prenton Park, the home of side Tranmere Rovers.
 After the Lionesses won the record breaking UEFA Women's Euro 2022, domestic attendances continued to rise for the women's side of the game throughout 2022–23 season.
 Liverpool's average attendance throughout the campaign was 4,758.
 Liverpool's highest attendance ever at Prenton Park came against Arsenal in the 2023–24 season in front of 6,085.

-Liverpool have also played at Anfield four times in the Merseyside Derby against Everton.
-The first match took place in 1997 and is played as an annual fixture since 2019 in the Women's Super League, with the reverse played at Goodison Park.
+Liverpool's key fixture at Anfield is the Merseyside Derby against Everton.
+The first match took place in 1997 and has been played as an annual fixture since 2019 in the Women's Super League, with the reverse played at Goodison Park.
 Their second game on 25 September 2022, a club record 27,574 attended the televised Merseyside Derby against Everton.
 This record would go on to become the 7th highest attendance of the 2022–23 season.